 Galveston’s Moody Gardens hosts Festival of Lights, the Gulf Coast’s largest holiday light show.
 It features more than 100 million twinkling lights, an outdoor ice skating rink, an Arctic Ice Slide, and visits and pictures with Santa Claus.
 A special Festival of Lights Buffet is offered each night (except Thanksgiving and Christmas Day) at the Garden Restaurant.

 Recommended Hotel: Moody Gardens Hotel, Spa & Convention Center

 Visitors across the Southeast rave about the Magical Nights of Lights, a 7-mile winter wonderland hosted by Margaritaville at Lanier Islands!
 Tune your radios to the local holiday station as you drive through animated and festive light displays.
-Next, stop at License to Chill Snow Island to enjoy live entertainment, roast marshmallows, sip hot cocoa, go on carnival and pony rides, meet Santa Claus, and — new for 2018 — go snow tubing!
+Next, stop at License to Chill Snow Island to enjoy live entertainment, roast marshmallows, sip hot cocoa, go on carnival rides, meet Santa Claus, and even go snow tubing!